eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 4. Write test program that explicitly calls RF tests at the LoRa frequency; DO NOT FORGET RF SWITCH EXPLICIT CONTROL

-4. Write test program that explicitly calls AT_Send with dummy data to see if we can send something
+4. Write test program that explicitly calls AT_Send with dummy data to see if I can send something

 5. Proceed with state machine implementation using explicit AT commands.